-It’s pumpkin season and pumpkins are showing up in so many ways.
-But the belle of the fall pumpkin ball are these gorgeous gilded pumpkins.
-This was fall diy is addictive!
-The gilding is easy to do and the results are more than beautiful!
+I LOVE gilded pumpkins!
+They are the belle of the fall pumpkin ball!
+This fall diy is addictive!
+The gilding process is easy to do and the results are more than beautiful!
 Let’s make these dressed up gilded pumpkins!

 Here’s what you will need: